 Transfer each piece of chocolate to the lined board.
 Leave in a cool place to firm up until you are ready to assemble the cake.
 Melt the remaining Extra Dark Chocolate and prepare another batch of long chocolate rolls.
 You will need about 40 in total.

 Use the remaining butter, icing sugar, Cocoa Powder and milk to make up another batch of spreadable butter icing.
 Spread the icing all around the side of the cake to cover it.
 Press the Dark Chocolate curls on to the side of the cake to resemble bark, trimming them to fit, as necessary.

-Gather up the trimmings to make more leaves and arrange on and around the cake.
-To finish, lightly dust the top of the cake with a little icing sugar.
+To finish the cake place a few raspberries and blackberries on top and around the base, lightly dust the top of the cake with a little icing sugar.
 Your show-stopping cake is now ready to serve and enjoy!
-Note: remove cocktail sticks before slicing and serving the cake.

 Working with chocolate can be tricky to start with but once you recognise the stages of chocolate as it sets, it will become much easier.
 If the chocolate is too soft, it won’t hold shape, and if it is too firm it will splinter instead of curling.
 Unless your kitchen is very warm, avoid putting chocolate in the fridge as this is likely to cause the chocolate to set too quickly and become too firm to work with.